-Suits Me is a great alternative to a traditional bank account.
-We believe in financial inclusion, don’t run credit checks, and aim to support all of our account holders with full access to a range of typical banking features.
+Suits Me® is a great alternative to a traditional bank account.
+We believe in financial inclusion, don’t run credit checks, and aim to support all of our account holders with full access to a range of typical banking-like features.

 But that’s not all…

 - You can easily send money to different accounts (in the UK and internationally),

 - Use our contactless Mastercard® prepaid debit card to make payments online, in-store & over the phone,